 Under authorization of Section 215.555(6) of the Florida Statutes, the Fund has issued post-event revenue bonds and pre-event revenue bonds in order to meet current and future obligations.
 The Fund classifies amounts expected to be paid within the next year as current liabilities, with remaining amounts classified as long-term liabilities.
-Bond issuance costs are capitalized as long-term assets and amortized using a straight-line basis over the life of the bonds.
+Bond issuance costs are recognized as an expense in the period incurred.